This is Day 1 of 31 days: Tools to Memorize a Bible Chapter.

-I’ll refer often to the HHW group, and point you to materials we’ve created there with Do Not Depart.
+I’ll refer often to the HHW group, and point you to materials we’ve created there.
 You’re welcome to join the group now just to have a look around, even if you don’t want to participate.

 * Want a jump start?

 Go ahead and start memorizing Isaiah 12:1 now.
-We’ll spend all next week on it together.
+We’ll spend the next five posts on it together.

 There’s no right or wrong method to use or passage to memorize.
 You don’t have to memorize anything!

-Trust that he will be even more delighted than you that you’ll be spending concerted time together during the next 31 days.
+Trust that God will be even more delighted than you that you’ll be spending concerted time together during the next 31 days.

 - Full-page printout of Isaiah 12